 Whether a machine learning solution is required & can be implemented?

 The trickiest part of AI / ML projects is to identify whether a business problem can be solved using machine learning solutions.
-Many a times, the solution to the problem can be based on implementing a complex set of rules.
-In order to determine whether a problem has the solution based on machine learning and can be solved using machine learning, one needs to ensure the following:
+Many times, the solution to the problem can be based on implementing a complex set of rules.
+In order to determine whether a problem has a solution based on machine learning and can be solved using machine learning, one needs to ensure the following:

 - Define the machine learning tasks